MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/edit-web-application-settings.md

 ---
 ms.assetid: a6c11181-2042-425e-9bc2-101bb08b47bc
 title: Edit settings or requests for your web application.
-description: This article provides information about how to edit settings or requests for your web application.  experience for the alerts raised by a monitor.
+description: This article provides information about how to edit settings or requests for your web application.
 author: JYOTHIRMAISURI
 ms.author: V-jysur
 manager: vvithal
-ms.date: 02/24/2019
+ms.date: 02/26/2019
 ms.custom: na
 ms.prod: system-center
 ms.technology: operations-manager